princefishthrower/chrisfrew.in/src/content/blog/calculating-activity-amounts-for-process-and-production-orders-with-sap-abap/index.md

       .
 ```

-(There is plenty of SAP standard documentation and discussion on SCN on how to use `BAPI_PRODORD_GET_DETAIL`, so I'll leave that to you if you need more info :wink:.
+(There is plenty of SAP standard documentation and discussion on SCN on how to use `BAPI_PRODORD_GET_DETAIL`, so I'll leave that to you if you need more info 😉.
 Here we are just getting the operation information from the order - that's all we need.)

 We can finally move the corresponding fields of `ls_plpo` to `ls_vgw`: